arthurdk/tinder-telegram-bot/README.md

-timeout - Set the timeout for voting session (Example /timeout 60) msg - Send a message to a match poll_msgs - Read messages for a specific conversation
+timeout - Set the timeout for voting session (Example /timeout 60) msg - Send a message to a match poll_msgs - Read messages for a specific conversation list_settings - List all settings and their values. set_setting - Change a setting.
+If an account is set, this command can only be executed by the account owner.
 ```

 And do not forget to delete your bot from the conversation and add it again.